xrxsEver/VulkanProject/README.md

 ### XeRender

-XeRender is a 3D renderer implementing Physically Based Rendering (PBR) with an interactive ImGui interface for real-time control.
+XeRender is a 3D renderer that combines Physically Based Rendering (PBR) with an interactive ImGui interface, offering precise, real-time adjustments and control for a seamless rendering experience.

 ## Features